What is a Conflicts of Interest Form?

 The nonprofit sector depends on the spirit of volunteerism displayed by board members’ personal and professional knowledge, experience, and community engagement.
 These board members can, however, face challenges in carrying out their board responsibilities because of the number and breadth of associations and connections they have.
 Therefore, nonprofit board members and executives must not only be able to recognize potential conflicts of interest, but they must determine when these conflicts present areas of concern and what to do about them.

-While most people say they understand conflict of interest, most people cannot articulate a clear and general statement.
+While most people say they understand the conflict of interest, most people cannot articulate a clear and general statement.
 They may be able to give extreme examples but cannot identify potential conflict in more mundane circumstances.
-A useful way of looking at conflict of interest is to turn it around and say that directors should avoid any self-serving conduct.
+A useful way of looking at the conflict of interest is to turn it around and say that directors should avoid any self-serving conduct.
 If it benefits the director then the action is suspect.
 Most theorists allow that if the action benefits everyone in the community then it is not self-serving.

-In order to help the board of directors understand and avoid conflicts of interest the board should develop or adopt a written expression of its intentions.
+In order to help the board of directors understand and avoid conflicts of interest, the board should develop or adopt a written expression of its intentions.
 Board members should remember that a written code serves as a guideline.
 It cannot replace careful consideration and an ethical approach.
 Each member of the Board should be required to acknowledge acceptance of the policy on an annual basis, and the policy should be reviewed at the initiation of all Board meetings.
-Finally, keep these things in mind to help you assure that your organization does not face potential conflict:
+Finally, keep these things in mind to help you assure that your organization does not face a potential conflict:

 - Full Disclosure to the board – Since when most conflict situations arise only a couple of people in an organization know, full disclosure can establish good faith among boards.

 - Distancing Oneself From Potential Conflicts – A Board member should excuse himself from portions of the meeting that may lead to any potential conflict, in addition to abstaining from voting on matters that may pose a conflict.